pswiti/particle41/app/README.md

 Log In to DockerHub from the Command Line docker login
 Tag Your Docker Image
-docker tag simple-service yourusername/simple-service:latest Push the Docker Image to DockerHub docker push yourusername/simple-service:latest
-Verify the Image on DockerHub
+docker tag simpletimeservice appuser/simpletimeservice:latest Push the Docker Image to DockerHub docker push yourusername/simpletimeservice:latest Verify the Image on DockerHub